 But when you’re writing about your latest stop on tour and mention your favorite multi-effects pedal, that’s the time to link it up.

-Just don’t share your link out of context.
-Don’t start talking about what you had for lunch and then sneak in your affiliate link promoting something entirely unrelated.
+I don’t recommend sharing your link out of context.
+For instance, don’t start talking about what you had for lunch and then sneak in your affiliate link promoting something entirely unrelated.
+It’s bad form.

 Share Your Link on Social Media